 Ukrainian government troops and pro-Russia separatists have created a buffer zone as part of a ceasefire agreement.
 Expert Joerg Forbrig tells DW that Kyiv now faces an unresolved, frozen conflict in its eastern region.

-What does the buffer zone in eastern Ukraine do?
+in eastern Ukraine do?

 At the moment, it's just trying to spatially separate the two sides.
 The agreement is that both sides would withdraw by 15 kilometers, so there would be a 30-kilometer corridor between the two warring sides, between the Ukrainian government's army and the separatists and their supporters from Russia.